Secret Techniques For Cleaning Window Stains

 Tools You Need

-The tools you use to achieve a task is just as important as the outcome itself.
-In order for you to succeed with the technique of cleaning your , leaving no streaks and smudges, you’ll need the following:
+The tools you use to achieve a task are just as important as the outcome itself.
+In order for you to succeed with the technique of cleaning your windows—leaving no streaks and smudges—you’ll need the following.
+Whether you’re tackling everyday dirt or focused on cleaning window stains, having the right supplies will make all the difference.

 Microfiber Cloth

 A cloth of this material won’t leave lint.
-This makes it capable to remove lint left by other materials.
+This makes it capable of removing lint left by other materials.

 Squeegee